intelops/external-docs/content/capten/1.0.0/1-docs-structure/_index.en.md

 ### Overview

-[Overview](../2-overview/_index.en.md): Discover a comprehensive overview of the capten project,where automates the cluster creation ,destruction and deploying the application.
+[Overview](../2-overview/_index.en.md): Discover a comprehensive overview of the capten project,where automates the cluster creation,destruction and deploying the application.
 Explore how capten transforms complexities into ease, offering a suite of user-friendly features crafted to enhance and simplify your tasks.

 ### Installation